x12390/File-Upload-Widget-With-Docker/README.md

 Run the command ``docker-compose up`` to create two containers:
 - Container 1: traefik (Http reverse proxy)
 - Container 2: Node.js Server (provides the JavaScript widget for file uploads)

+Container 1 listen to port 80 and redirects the requests to container 2.

 Container 2 will mount his uploads-directory with the uploads-directory on the host (e.g. /opt/docker/file-upload/app/uploads).
 The Node.js server uses CORS and enables all domains by default.
 This allows the use of the widget in any website on any domain.